omrilotan/omrilotan.github.io/chunks/content.md

 ## These days I specialise in front end observability.
 Most of my projects and projects I contribute to are hosted on [Github](https://github.com/omrilotan) and are available as open-source.
-I write articles about coding on ~[Medium](https://medium.com/@omrilotan)~ [DEV Community](https://dev.to/omrilotan).
+Sometimes, I write articles about coding on [Medium](https://medium.com/@omrilotan).

 At the moment I'm working on [doowat](https://doowat.net).
 It's a web app for "on the go" activities to do with your child that require no preparations.
 If you have small kids - I encourage you to check it out.
 It's open source and has no profit angle - just fun.